 I found Cyril’s Baptism in the St. Ethelwold’s Church Parish Registers – Baptisms. – Page 86 No. 767 Born 20th December 1911 Bapt.
 31st March 1912 Cyril s/o John Samuel & Harriet KETTLE, Marsh Cottages, Farm Labourer.

-I have no information on Cyril’s early life, and the 1939 National Register doesn’t have him on it, as the Newspaper cutting about the Investiture, later on in the story, tells us he was in the Royal Navy for twelve years.
+I have no information on Cyril’s early life, except that he was a pupil at St. Ethelwold’s Church School in Shotton as his name is recorded on their “Roll of Honour.“ (See below) and the 1939 National Register doesn’t have him on it, as the Newspaper cutting about the Investiture, later on in the story, tells us he was in the Royal Navy for twelve years.
 The Register was taken on the 29th September 1939, and the War declared on the 3rd September 1939.

 Kettle Household (5 People)